aki-nishimura/code-for-hamiltonian-zigzag-2024/README.md

 ```

 which generate a text file `HZZ_cs_rho0.9_d256_ss0.707_samples.log` which contains corresponding zigzag HMC samples.
+You can run Markovian zigzag in similar manners by inputting the XML files prefixed by `MZZ`.

 ## Reproducing supplemental numerical results using hdtg